The Tripper: Plot

 Back at the festival, the headless body of an older hippie (killed earlier by Reagan) is found hanging from a tree.
-Buzz quickly orders the festival to be shut down, and tells the attendees to go home, much to the chagrin of Baker.
-Since Joey had the keys for their van, Samantha goes off looking for him, only to find a car belonging to her abusive ex-boyfriend Jimmy (whom she thinks has been following her over the past few days).
+Buzz quickly orders the festival to be shut down and tells the attendees to go home, much to the chagrin of Baker.
+Since Joey had the keys to their van, Samantha goes off looking for him, only to find a car belonging to her abusive ex-boyfriend Jimmy (whom she thinks has been following her over the past few days).
 Frightened, she flees back to the van, only to find that Jack and Jade have been murdered.
 Jimmy suddenly appears, holding a gun to Ivan's neck.
 Samantha confronts Jimmy, accusing him of murdering the others, but then Reagan appears and kills Jimmy and Ivan, upon which Samantha flees.

 Meanwhile, Buzz, believing Dylan Riggs to be the killer, heads out to his shack, where he finds Dylan seemingly cutting up the bodies of the murdered victims.
 A chase begins, but it quickly ends after Dylan accidentally falls into his own punji stick trap, killing himself.
 Elsewhere, Reagan begins pursuing Baker, but he manages to escape by hiding in an outhouse toilet.
 Reagan then goes back to chasing after Samantha, when Buzz appears and shoots him down, seemingly killing him.
 Suddenly, Reagan pops back up, but Samantha is able to beat him down again with a hammer, knocking him out.
-She then demasks the killer, revealing him to be Gus, the man from the gas station who was also the son of Dylan who was inadvertently freed by the actual president when he defunded mental institutions in 1981.
+She then unmasks the killer, revealing him to be Gus, the man from the gas station who was also the son of Dylan who was inadvertently freed by the actual president when he defunded mental institutions in 1981.

 The next morning, Samantha is escorted away from the woods by law enforcement, although Buzz learns that Gus's body wasn't found where it should have been.
 Meanwhile, Baker re-emerges from the outhouse and wanders off with his money into the woods, where Gus suddenly appears and murders him with a chainsaw.